Debt Validation Letter

 • The amount owed, including fees, payments, and credits

-Let's say you read through the notice and see that the collection agency is trying to collect on a debt you paid off years ago, or you don’t recognize the debt at all.
-Respond in writing as soon as possible, and keep proof that you responded.
+Let's say you read through the debt validation letter and see that the collection agency is trying to collect on a debt you paid off years ago, or you don’t recognize the debt at all.
+Respond in writing as soon as possible to dispute the debt and explain why you don’t owe the debt, and keep proof that you responded.
 You only have 30 days to dispute that you owe the money or anything else that’s wrong with the notification.

-After 30 days, the debt collector can assume the information is correct.
+After 30 days, if you don’t dispute the debt, the debt collector can assume that the information is correct.
+At this point, the debt collector is allowed to move forward with the collection process.

 Leave debt behind, so you can move forward